xxsreexx00/FashionHouseTemp/README.md

 #### -- Some examples for 3D models of the buildings are placed in these folders of the unity project:

-* For downloaded models: Assets -> Models -> Buildings -> Downloaded Buildings.
+* For downloaded models: Assets -> Models -> Buildings -> DownloadedBuildings.

 * For models created by Probuilder tool: Assets -> Models -> Buidlings -> CreatedByProBuilder.